ZupIT/beagle-docs/content/en/overview.md

 }
 ```

 Most components have this attribute, and it's responsible for an important Beagle feature: **developers have control *through backend* on UI positioning**.
-You can experience that by changing the `flexDirection` attribute to **`ROW`** in Playground, and you will see the same views positioned horizontally.
+You can experience that by changing the `flexDirection` attribute to **`ROW`** in the Playground, and you will see the same views positioned horizontally.
 In your real application, you can deploy this exact change in the backend, and it will be reflected *immediately* in the frontend – even on mobile platforms, you don't need store updates.

 > Many tools built in-house for Server Driven UI don't allow this kind of power over a UI positioning and this comes out of the box with Beagle.